salrashid123/gcp_tpm_sealed_keys/README.md

 ├── asymmetric
 │   ├── import         // unseal an RSA Key on GCP
 │   │   └── main.go
+│   ├── persistent
+│   │   └── main.go    // Seal and Unseal RSA key to VMs ekPUB but write the TPM's RSA key reference public/private key to files
 │   ├── seal           // Seal RSA key to a VMs ekPub │   │   └── main.go
 │   └── sign           // use TPM keyhandle to sign data